efimovalex/go-template/readme.md

 File structure:

-- ./ -> where the main file lives
+- ./ -> where the main file lives + configuration files + docker files
+- adapters -> adapters for external services & tools
 - config -> package which has the role of loading the starting config
 - docs -> swagger generated files
-- internal -> clearly defined internal packages and adapters for other services
+- internal -> clearly defined internal packages
 - schema -> migrations for the used databases
 - services -> the servers and it's dependent services. one cmd main file starts one of the services